StarFallenJax/Profile/README.md

 This is an open source project that serves as a free alternative to the Linktree website.
 - [Demo](https://johnemerson1406.github.io/linktree)

-## CREDITS
+## CREDIT

-Made with ❤️ by John Emerson :wave: [Get in touch](https://johnemerson1406.github.io/linktree)
+Orginally made by John Emerson